Empty

 See No-build deployment for usage details.

 The /app directory is reserved by Baseten.
-Only /app and /tmp are writable in the container.
+By default, /app, /workspace, and /tmp are writable in the container.
+If you need other directories to be writable, use run_as_user_id or build_commands to set permissions.

 external_data

-Use external_data to bundle data into your image at build time.
+Use external_data to download remote files into your image at build time.
 This reduces cold-start time by making data available without downloading it at runtime.
+Each entry specifies a URL to fetch and a path relative to the data directory where the file is stored.

 external_data: